andymitch/WEEDR/README.md

 ## Overview

-WEEDR is a simple resume parser designed to match the most qualified candidates for a specific job opportunity based on matching keywords.
+WEEDR is a simple resume parser designed to match the most qualified candidates for specific job opportunities based on matching keywords.
 WEEDR is written in C++ and is command line dependent.
-The program is able to take one job listing in .txt format and compare it to any number of resumes that are also in .txt format.
-It will the set up a priority queue of the applicants based on number of keywords matched from the job listing and position in run arguments.
+The program is able to take multiple job listing in .txt format and compare it to any number of resumes that are also in .txt format.
+It will the set up a priority queue of the applicants based on number of keywords matched from the job listing and place (time of apllication).

 ## Data Structures

   * Priority Queue/Max Heap - ranks potential candidates by keywords and time of submission.
   * Hash Table - allows for a quick reference to keywords as well as words to ignore.
-  * Class - retains each candidate’s identifying and contact information as well as their matched keywords.
+  * Struct - retains each candidate’s identifying and contact information as well as their matched keywords.
   * STD::Vector - dynamically stores a candidate’s matched keywords.

 ## How to Use